OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/deployed-env/overview.md

 Although creating a 64-bit executable may be desirable or necessary in the future, it is currently not the focus of development, and will require an evaluation of code memory logic and binary output file structure.
 See the following resources to understand whether a program has been compiled as a 32-bit or 64-bit executable:

+>_[JHB] I think we have already passed the 32/64 bit watershed in a general way because StateMod has already started running into memory limit issues because of 32 bit code._

 * [10 Ways to Determine if Application is Compiled for 32-bit or 64-bit](https://www.raymond.cc/blog/determine-application-compiled-32-64-bit/)